-And How to Spring Forward to Help Your Early Riser Sleep Later
+And How To Use The Time Change To Help Your Early Riser Sleep Later

 It’s that time of year again – time to spring your clocks forward one hour.
 While most everyone dreads losing an hour of sleep, many of you are worried about how the time change will affect your child’s sleep schedule.
-Here are some simple steps that can help make your child’s adjustment to the new time easier.
+Here are some simple steps that can help make an easier adjustment to the new time.

 Step 1 – Do nothing.
 I recommend not changing your clocks Saturday night.
-Instead, wake-up, drink your coffee (if you’re lucky), eat breakfast and then adjust the clocks.
+Instead, wake-up, drink your coffee, eat breakfast and then adjust the clocks.
 This way, everyone gradually adjusts to the new time throughout the day as opposed to being smacked in the face by it on Sunday morning.

 The most important thing to remember is that it may take your child a week or even two to become fully adjusted to the new time.

 What if you have an early riser?